1953 Maccabiah Games: Notable medalists

 In fencing, 3-time Pan American Games gold medalist Allan Kwartler of the US won a gold medal in foil.
 British Olympian and world champion Allan Jay won three gold medals, in foil and epee (in the epee final, he defeated America's Ralph Goldstein).
 Ralph Cooperman was a medalist for Great Britain in fencing.
+Canadian David Silverstone won a bronze medal in epee.

 Harry Kane of Britain, a future Olympian, won the 400 meter with a games record time of 50.5.
 World record holder Henry Laskau of the United States won a gold medal in race walking.
 American Olympic discus thrower Vic Frank competed.
 American Olympian and world record holder in the hammer throw Marty Engel won a gold medal in the hammer throw and a bronze medal in the shot put.
 Israeli Olympian Arieh Batun-Kleinstub (Naveh) won the gold medal in the high jump.

 The US basketball team won a gold medal, with future NBA player Boris Nachamkin and Ed Weiner playing, and coached by Tubby Raskin of Brooklyn College.
 Israel won the silver medal, with Olympian Abraham Shneior playing on the team.

 In swimming, future Olympian Shoshana Ribner of Israel won the gold medal in the 400 m crawl, defeating Olympian Zsuzsa Nádor of Great Britain.
 American Bernie Kahn won a gold medal in the 100 m backstroke.
 Israeli Olympian Yoav Raanan won a gold medal in high diving, as two-time Olympian Peter J. Elliott of Great Britain won the bronze medal.